raspberrypilearning/gbic-peer-instruction-2/en/step_8.md

 ### Completion survey

 --- task ---
-Please complete the Year 8 Peer Instruction project training survey {:target="_blank"} to confirm that you have finished the course and provide some feedback.
+Please complete the Peer Instruction project training survey {:target="_blank"} to confirm that you have finished the course and provide some feedback.
 --- /task ---

 You have now completed the course.
 Thank you, and well done!